Juan Perón: Eva Perón's influence and contribution

 Eva Perón was instrumental as a symbol of hope to the common labourer during the first five-year plan.
 When she died in 1952, the year of the presidential elections, the people felt they had lost an ally.
 Coming from humble origins, she was loathed by the elite but adored by the poor for her work with the sick, elderly, and orphans.
 It was due to her behind-the-scenes work that women's suffrage was granted in 1947 and a feminist wing of the 3rd party in Argentina was formed.
-Simultaneous to Perón's five-year plans, Eva supported a women's movement that concentrated on the rights of women, the poor and the disabled.
+Simultaneous to Perón's five-year plans, Eva supported a women's movement that concentrated on the rights of women, poor people, and disabled people.

 Although her role in the politics of Perón's first term remains disputed, Eva introduced social justice and equality into the national discourse.
 She stated, "It is not philanthropy, nor is it charity...
 It is not even social welfare; to me, it is strict justice...
 I do nothing but return to the poor what the rest of us owe them, because we had taken it away from them unjustly."

 In 1948 she established the Eva Perón Foundation, which was perhaps the greatest contribution to her husband's social policy.
 Enjoying an annual budget of around US$50 million (nearly 1% of GDP at the time), the Foundation had 14,000 employees and founded hundreds of new schools, clinics, old-age homes and holiday facilities; it also distributed hundreds of thousands of household necessities, physicians' visits and scholarships, among other benefits.
 Among the best-known of the Foundation's many large construction projects are the Evita City development south of Buenos Aires (25,000 homes) and the "Republic of the Children", a theme park based on tales from the Brothers Grimm.
-Following Perón's 1955 ousting, twenty such construction projects were abandoned incomplete and the foundation's US$290 million endowment was liquidated.
+Following Perón's 1955 ousting, twenty such construction projects were abandoned incomplete, and the foundation's US$290 million endowment was liquidated.